ck-elly/minicodingprojects_ely/README.md

-# rockpaperscissors
+# Mini Coding Projects
-This is the public repository of my Rock Paper Scissors game, played via a Command-Line Interface(CLI).
+This is the public repository of my coding projects, which can be used via a Command-Line Interface(CLI).